 Pursuant to D.C.
 Official Code § 1-624.02(a)(2), Agency is required to provide employees affected by a RIF with one round of lateral competition.
-According to Chapter 24 of the District Personnel Manual ("DPM") § 2409, each Agency shall generally constitute a single competitive area, and Agency personnel are authorized to establish lesser competitive areas when conducting RIFs.22
+According to Chapter 24 of the District Personnel Manual ("DPM") § 2409, each Agency shall generally constitute a single competitive area, and Agency personnel are authorized to establish lesser competitive areas when conducting RIFs.
+22

 Here, the instant RIF was approved on August 10, 2021.
-The Memorandum authorizing the RIF designated the Department of Forensic Science - Firearms Examination Unit as a lesser competitive area.23 Pursuant to Chapter 24 of the District Personnel Manual ("DPM") § 2409, ...
+The Memorandum authorizing the RIF designated the Department of Forensic Science - Firearms Examination Unit as a lesser competitive area.
+Pursuant to Chapter 24 of the District Personnel Manual ("DPM") § 2409, ...
 Agency personnel are authorized to establish lesser competitive areas when conducting RIFs.
-Accordingly, I disagree with Employee's assertion that Agency has not provided any evidence that it legitimately created a lesser competitive area because the RIF Authorization Memorandum clearly provides that the FEU was a lesser competitive area.25 Moreover, the above-referenced regulation authorizes Agency to establish a lesser competitive area when conducting a RIF, without providing any specific procedure on how this should be accomplished.
+Accordingly, I disagree with Employee's assertion that Agency has not provided any evidence that it legitimately created a lesser competitive area because the RIF Authorization Memorandum clearly provides that the FEU was a lesser competitive area Agency created.
+Additionally, the retention register also lists the FEU as a lesser competitive area.
+Moreover, the above-referenced regulation authorizes Agency to establish a lesser competitive area when conducting a RIF, without providing any specific procedure on how this should be accomplished.
 Consequently, I find that Employee's argument in this instance is without merit.